 Vulvodynia treatments focus on relieving symptoms.
 No one treatment works for every woman, and you may find that a combination of treatments works best for you.
 It may take weeks or even months for treatment to improve your symptoms noticeably.
-Options may include:
+Treatment options may include:

 - Medications.
-Tricyclic antidepressants or anticonvulsants may help lessen chronic pain.
+Steroids, tricyclic antidepressants or anticonvulsants may help lessen chronic pain.
 Antihistamines may reduce itching.

 - Biofeedback therapy.
-This therapy can help reduce pain by teaching you how to control specific body responses.
-The goal of biofeedback is to help you relax to decrease pain sensation.
+This therapy can help reduce pain by teaching you how to control how your body responds to the symptoms.
+The goal of biofeedback is to help you relax to decrease pain.
 To cope with vulvodynia, biofeedback can teach you to relax your pelvic muscles, which can contract in anticipation of pain and actually cause chronic pain.

 - Local anesthetics.
 Medications, such as lidocaine ointment, can provide temporary symptom relief.
 Your doctor may recommend applying lidocaine 30 minutes before sexual intercourse to reduce your discomfort.
 If you use lidocaine ointment, your partner also may experience temporary numbness after sexual contact.

 - Nerve blocks.
 Women who have long-standing pain that doesn't respond to other treatments may benefit from local injections of nerve blocks.